OmniSharp/Kulture/README.md

     yo aspnet

-Let's go ahead and open the included HelloMvc sample in Sublime.
-In Sublime, click on `File -> Open Folder` and navigate to the `Home\Samples\HelloMvc` to open it up.
+Let's go ahead and create a new Web project using ```yo aspnet```.
+In Sublime, click on `File -> Open Folder` and navigate to the folder to open it up.

   > Note: In Sublime for Mac use the `File -> Open` command